 (This article is about the - often massive - price differences between paying for your car insurance monthly rather than annually.
 We don't think that's fair.
-That's why we're building a pay-monthly car insurance with no interest, no deposit and fee-free cancellations.
+So we built a pay-monthly car insurance with no interest, no deposit and fee-free cancellations.
 Interested?
-You can sign up for the waitlist now, and be the first to know when it's ready.)
+Get a quote today.)

 When you buy (most) car insurance policies, there are two ways you can pay: annually or monthly.